-An enchanting blend of Mayan ruins, beautiful coastline, and lush tropical forests (wild enough to still host Tapirs, Jaguars, and an astonishing array of tropical birds) lures visitors to Belize, Central America’s least populated country.
-The warm Belizean people speak English (often with Spanish and Mayan as second languages) and have a strong tradition of caring their country’s ecological resources.
-Some of the absolute best guides in Latin America live and work in Belize.
+Join us for a Southern Belize birding tour to explore an enchanting blend of Mayan ruins, exquisite coastline, and lush tropical broadleaf and pine forests that are still wild enough to host jaguars, tapirs, and a colorful array of tropical birds.
+Belize is Central America’s least populated country and we make your logistics for travel simple — from US gateway cities it’s only a two hour flight!
+The welcoming Belizean people speak English (often with Spanish and Mayan as second languages), have a strong tradition of caretaking their country’s natural heritage, and enjoy sharing their knowledge of the region’s biodiversity.
+Some of the very best-trained wildlife and birding guides in Latin America live and work in Belize.

-Our tour traverses several of Belize’s distinctive ecoregions, focusing on the submontane Caribbean pine habitat and waterfalls of the rugged Maya Mountains, as well as the lowland tropical pine and broad-leaved forests and open savannas of the Cayo and Toledo Districts (near the Caracol archaeological site, and the villages of Big Falls and Red Bank).
-We also spend a day visiting tropical riparian scrub, mangrove, and seagrass environments along the Monkey River north of Punta Gorda, visiting a Howler Monkey sanctuary.
+This is an incredible trip for biodiversity.
+Traverse several of Belize’s distinctive ecoregions, focusing on the sub-montane Caribbean pine habitat that is lush with waterfalls in the rugged Maya Mountains, as well as lowland tropical pine forest, moist broad-leaved forest, and open savanna in the Cayo and Toledo Districts.
+We also spend a day visiting tropical riparian scrub, coastal mangrove, and seagrass environments north of Punta Gorda.

-We stay at two beautiful eco-lodges, letting us settle in and reduce the number of hours spent on the road.
-The first is situated in a remote and private nature reserve in the Mountain Pine Ridge area and boasts an extensive trail system; our other lodge is strategically located in far southern Belize, along a quiet river and is home to bird species not encountered further north.
-Both lodges offer professional and knowledgeable staff, delicious cuisine, lovely pools, and charming, comfortable, and quiet accommodations.
+Enjoy seven nights at two of the country’s most outstanding nature lodges with a night at the beach in-between, at Muy ‘Ono’s Hopkins Bay Resort.
+New in 2021!
+The chance to visit Cockscomb Basin Wildlife Preserve.
+Hidden Valley Inn is situated in a remote private nature reserve in the Mountain Pine Ridge area and boasts an extensive trail system; the Lodge at Big Falls is strategically located in far southern Belize, along a languid river that hosts several bird species not encountered further north.
+Muy ‘Ono’s Hopkins Bay Resort is right on the ocean, adjacent to some premier birding lagoons.
+These lodges offer professional and knowledgeable staff, excellent cuisine, refreshing pools, and charming, comfortable, and quiet accommodations.

-Join us on this in-depth exploration of a less-visited region of Southern Belize.
-Emphasis is on natural history, birding, forest ecology, Mayan heritage, and easy, relaxing fun.
+We invite you to join us for this in-depth exploration of a less-visited region of Southern Belize.
+Emphasis is on natural history, birding, forest ecology, Mayan heritage, and simple, relaxing fun.

-- Discover the Caribbean pine forests of central and southern Belize, one of the most unique and threatened habitats in Central America
+- Hike the Caribbean pine forests of central and southern Belize, one of the most unique and threatened habitats in Central America

 - Bird at Central America’s highest waterfall